Route & what to see

-from Regents Park tube station (Bakerloo line) - a short walk
+starts from Regent's Park tube station (Bakerloo line) - a short

-from Great Portland Street Station and finishes in Baker Street
+walk from Great Portland Street Station and finishes in Baker

-(tube station).
-There are places to eat within the park or it may
+Street (tube station).
+There are places to eat within the park or

 Details of features in UPPER CASE can be found on the additional information page